-Beginning with academic year 1984-85, multiple admissions will occur.
+Beginning with the academic year 1984-85, multiple admissions occured.
 Each applicant group will have two opportunities for admission each year.
 Deadlines for applications are listed in the following table.
-Late applications will be considered automatically for the next appropriate entry time.
+Late applications are considered on a space available basis.

+Spring Summer Fall

-Level A A B C
+Level A В A

+20101 В C C

-Application May 15, 1986 October 16, 1986 February 16, 1987 Deadline
+Application October 16, 1986 February 16, 1987 May 15, 1987

+Deadline October 16, 1987 February 16, 1988 May 15, 1988

-Level A Entering Freshmen, no previous nursing education
+Level A Entering Frehmen, no previous nursing education

-Level B Licensed Vocational Nurses
+Level B License d Vocational Nurses

 Level C Registered Nurses

+The only semes ter in which Registered Nurses are admitted to the Permian Basin

+Campus.